iamshahid10/Login-Signup-App-Frontend/README.md

 To start the project, follow these steps:

-1 Navigate to the project directory: cd <project-directory>
+1 Navigate to the project directory:
+* cd project-directory

 2 Install the dependencies:
-npm install
+* npm install

+3 Environment Variables:
+* Make sure to create a .env file in the root of your project with the following content:

+* REACT_APP_BASE_URL=

+* REACT_APP_BASE_URL: The base URL of your backend API.

-3 Start the project:
+4 Start the project:
-npm start
+* npm start

 This will start the development server and open the application in your default web browser.